riyansn/Alphabet-Recognition-SVM/README.md

-Handwritten Recognition with Support Vector Machine (SVM) This project is focused on building a handwriting recognition model using SVM.
-We will be using the A_Z dataset for training and testing our model.
+Handwritten Alphabet Recognition
+This project focuses on recognizing handwritten alphabets using the LinearSVC model from Scikit-learn.
+The dataset is extracted from a CSV file that contains pixel values of images along with their corresponding labels.

 Table of Contents
 Define function